z0mi3ie/resume/resume.md

 ##### DEC 2021 - CURRENT

-Original developer for a greenfield cloud service project to be utilized by multiple medical device hardware projects.
-The team grew by a dozen developers after successful progress demos early on.
-I am the lead engineer and architect of the project, working closely with management to define and implement requirements, and attend cross team architectural meetings.
+Lead a cloud developemnt team adopting new development workflows, tools, and architectures based around microservices.

-- Wrote Go and Python web services hosted in AWS
+- Design and implement new web services hosted in AWS for communication with IoT devices and their data
-- Local development utilizes LocalStack and compose
-- Functional and integration tests written in pytest
-- Pipelines written in Gitlab pipelines
-- Responsible for writing stories and planning for full software stack
+- Migrated functionality of monolithic applications to a microservice architecture
+- Adopted use of Localstack and expanded the user of Docker for development
+- Embrace alternatives to manual processes by introducing Gitlab Pipelines and Docker for builds
+- Reduce AWS costs in testing strategies by embracing functional testing, Localstack and Gitlab Pipelines

+Web Services
+Automation
+Deployment
+Testing

+*Skills*: Go, Python, Docker, Terraform, Gitlab Pipelines, Pytest, Gin, LocalStack, AWS, git

 #### Software Cloud Engineer

 ##### MAR 2019 - 2021

-I was brought onto a small (3 dev, 1 QA) team working on cloud services to support medical device hardware.
+Part of a small cloud development team that owned a large legacy codebase used to support a medical device.

-- Design and implement features for Spring Boot web services
+- Design and implement features for Spring Boot web service
-    - Worked on HTTP and MQTT APIs
-    - AWS services used include SNS/SQS, Kinesis, ECS, EC2, S3, IoT
-- Design and implement features for an Android APK
+- Design and implement features for an Android APK client
 - Developed Quality-of-Life and customer requested tools
 - Designed and reimplemented Android automated testing infrastructure

+*Skills*: Java, Android, Groovy, Gradle, Spock, AWS, Jenkins, git

 ### Oracle, Manchester NH